—U.S. Food and Drug Administration (FDA)

 Over many decades, bacteria have developed resistance to beta-lactam (BL) antibiotics by producing enzymes called beta-lactamases, which attack and destroy BL antibiotics.
 Today, over 70% of hospital based infections caused by gram-negative bacteria are associated with an antibiotic resistant organism.1 To overcome this resistance, BL antibiotics have been combined with protective beta-lactamase inhibitors (BLI).
 Unfortunately, existing BLIs are not sufficiently effective against the rapidly emerging extended spectrum beta-lactamases (ESBLs) and carbapenem-hydrolyzing beta-lactamases (carbapenemases).
 In addition, there are no approved BL based antibiotics that work against the metallo-beta-lactamase-producing superbugs carrying NDM or VIM.

-In addition to our BLI programs, we are developing a radically new class of antibiotic.
+In addition to its BLI programs, VenatoRx is developing a radically new class of antibiotic.
 BL antibiotics, which include the highly successful penicillins, cephalosporins, monobactams, and carbapenems, all kill bacteria by blocking a key enzyme involved in cell wall synthesis: the penicillin binding protein (PBP).
 Our novel PBP inhibitors represent a new class of non-beta-lactam molecules that kill bacteria by this same mechanism.
 But because they are chemically distinct from the BLs, they are not susceptible to beta-lactamases.
 If successful, our PBP inhibitors have the potential to revolutionize treatment of MDR bacterial infections and set the resistance clock back by decades.